TABLE OF CONTENTS

-Captivated by the character designs, environments and stories, she realized this was her calling.
-She enrolled in the Advanced Concept Art Course, and has been busy building an incredible portfolio of original art.
+Captivated by the character designs, environments, and stories, she realized this was her calling.
+She enrolled in the Concept Artist Specialization, and has been busy building an incredible portfolio of original art.
 As a body horror artist, her niche may not be everyone's cup of tea, but Molly's thousands of fans online can't get enough of her original creations!

 Body horror has always captivated me, since it disturbs me so deeply.
 It’s an art form that suggests your body is not always under your control, or doesn’t belong to you completely.
 Rather than relying on more common scare tactics, such as jump scares, paranormal activity, serial killers, etc. I feel as though body horror hits on something far deeper in the human psyche.
 Seeing someone of something that looks like you, yet be so distorted, stirs an unease I’ve never felt before.